image by Nikk Nguyen | see more of this real wedding here

 Aint Nobody — Chaka Khan

-Hip Hop Reception Music
+Hip-Hop Reception Music

 There’s no getting around it, hip hop songs are a surefire to get your guests dancing.
-Whether it’s Missy Elliot encouraging your guests to lose control on the dance floor or Lizzo announcing the results of her DNA tests, hip hop wedding reception songs are some of the most fun.
+Whether it’s Missy Elliot encouraging your guests to lose control on the dance floor or Lizzo announcing the results of her DNA tests, hip-hop wedding reception songs are some of the most fun.

-LOVE. — Kendrick Lamar
+Swimming Pools (Drank) – Kendrick Lamar

 It Takes Two — Rob Base & DJ EZ Roc